-Managing Your High-Functioning Teen’s Anger
+Managing Your High-Functioning Teen’s Autism Anger Issues

 High-functioning teens with autism can communicate well with others and maintain an independent life where they can hold down a job and take care of their personal hygiene without help.
 But they still are subject to the same sensory and social symptoms common to all teens with ASD and can become overwhelmed in certain situations.

+At Camp Worth, our experienced counselors and staff understand the difficulty of managing high-functioning autism and anger in teens.
 Learning to recognize the early signs of an angry outburst can help your teen remain calm and deal with their emotions in a positive and healthy way.

 Early Warning Signs